by: Zank, CEO of Bennett Data Science

 - leads to increased revenue – 40% of customers surveyed say they spend more due to a personalized recommendation

-- leads to fewer returns – When personalized recommendations were purchased, only 5% were returned and 85% of impulse buyers were happy with their purchases
+- results into fewer returns – When personalized recommendations were purchased, only 5% were returned and 85% of impulse buyers were happy with their purchases

 - leads to greater customer loyalty – 44% say they’re likely to repeat purchase after a personalized experience